eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 ![](../images/select_0.png)

 #### with two or more demand amount criteria
-If only the TAZ-relations with a demand amount between two criteria need to be observed, you further remove the TAZ-relations with a demand amount larger than higher cirterion after you selecting the TAZ-relations with the lower criterion, as illustrated below, i.e. click the rubic "remove" (circled in green) , change the criterion to 5000 (circled in brown) and press the ENTER butten in this example, and then you can see that 19 TAZ-relations (circled in green) are selected.
+If the TAZ-relations with a demand amount between two criteria need to be observed, you need to further remove the TAZ-relations with a demand amount larger than the higher criterion after you selecting the TAZ-relations with the lower criterion, as illustrated below, i.e. click the rubric "remove" (circled in green) , change the criterion to 5000 (circled in brown) and press the ENTER button in this example, and then you can see that 19 TAZ-relations (circled in green) are selected.

 ![](../images/select_1.png)

-If you have more than two criteria, you need to repeat the aforemetioned procedure.
+If you have more than two criteria, you need to repeat the aforementioned procedure.

 #### only see/keep the data of the selected TAZ
 To only see the selected TAZ relations you need to further press the button "Reduce" (see the illustration below).
 You can again adjust the width size of the TAZ-relations to get a proper view.